 Have you ever wondered about immigration in other countries?
 Or been curious about where immigrants from the U.S. end up when they go abroad?
 This interactive map from the Pew Research Center provides an instant, highly readable graphic that answers just those questions--and many more.

 Start by selecting a country, then choose "Into" or "Out Of" to see both immigration to and emigration from that particular corner of the world.

 This year marks the 105th anniversary of the opening of Angel Island, an immigration station near San Francisco that is sometimes called the Ellis Island of the West.
 However, Angel Island primarily acted as a detention center for immigrants, especially those of Asian descent.

-Senate Bill 13-251, The Colorado Road and Community Safety Act, authorizes the issuance of a Colorado driver's license, instruction permit, or identification card to those individuals who either cannot demonstrate lawful presence in the U.S. or can only demonstrate temporary lawful presence in the U.S., beginning August 1, 2014.
+Senate Bill 13-251, The Colorado Road and Community Safety Act, authorizes driver's licenses, instruction permits, or identification cards to be issued to individuals who are either unable to demonstrate lawful presence in the U.S., or can demonstrate only temporary lawful presence.